nh-server/switch-guide/docs/faq.md

 The recommended filesystem format is FAT32.
 While the Switch supports exFAT through an additional update from Nintendo, this filesystem is prone to corruption and as a result is not advisable.

 ## Fake microSD cards

 Do not buy microSD cards from sites like eBay.
 These microSD cards are often fake and do not have the advertised amount of storage and will result in data corruption if used.
 Amazon has had some problems with fake microSD cards, so we recommend buying them at a physical store.
 Even on trustworthy sites, *always, always check reviews on a product before buying!!*

-If you suspect your microSD card is fake or damaged, see the instructions [here](https://wiki.hacks.guide/wiki/Checking_SD_card_integrity) to verify the integrity of your microSD card.
+If you suspect your microSD card is fake or damaged, see the instructions on the [hacks.guide Wiki](https://wiki.hacks.guide/wiki/Checking_SD_card_integrity) to verify the integrity of your microSD card.

 ## My Homebrew apps are not showing up in the Homebrew menu!

 This is an issue primarily affecting macOS users, but may occur on other devices as well.
 If you are able to launch the homebrew menu, but you are not seeing some or any of your Homebrew apps, you may need to unset the archive bit with hekate.

 1. Inject the hekate payload using your favorite payload injector.
-    - If you have a modchipped Switch, place the hekate payload on the root of your microSD card and rename it to payload.bin, reinsert your microSD card into your Switch and turn it on.
+    * If you have a modchipped Switch, place the hekate payload on the root of your microSD card and rename it to payload.bin, reinsert your microSD card into your Switch and turn it on.
 1. Press `Tools` on the top menu bar.
 1. In the bottom right corner, press `Arch Bit • AutoRCM • Touch • Pkg1/2`.
 1. Press `Fix Archive bit` - this might take a while.
 1. Press `Close` in the top right corner.
 1. Press `Home` in the top menu bar to get back from where you started.
-1. Follow the instructions at the Launching CFW page [here](user_guide/all/launching_cfw) to launch Atmosphère.
+1. Follow the instructions at the [Launching CFW](user_guide/all/launching_cfw) page to launch Atmosphère.